altoid29/WPM_Intercept/README.md

 # Output
 All files are dumped as ".bin", meaning they're binary files for analysis purposes.
 If you've dumped a module, you can now use cmd to copy all the binaries in their corresponding order and re-create the binary from disk into a module that can now be analyzed and loaded back into memory.

+# To Do
+- Discover more ways of writing to process memory.
+(10.26.2022)